Become a member of our mailing list to get the latest news, articles, and insightful content.

 Avoid duplication.
 Set up policies and procedures that reduce staff saving documents in multiple locations.
 People tend to store in an individual location first, then later, if at all, in a group shared location.
 If the document or image was received via email (which is almost always the case) then it is also being stored on the mail server for some period of time.
 Without rigorous practices in place, this will lead to massive amounts of duplication, resulting in higher storage costs but also greater difficulty to manage the files and practice effective collaboration.

 Delete outdated versions.
 When creating content, the process usually involves multiple versions which generally are not needed once the final version is complete.
 Other than very limited cases, there is no value in these interim versions.
-A guideline should be in place to ensure that the interim versions are not retained.
+Ensure there is a guideline in place to ensure they are not retained.

 Only retain originals for a set amount of time.
 Every company should have a document retention policy.
 It is primarily designed to protect a company in the legal discovery process, but it also helps reduce document volume.
 We all have an office packrat.
 That hoarder who cannot, will not, ever throw away or delete a document.
 They live in constant fear that the one document they throw away will be exactly the one they need the next day.
 The fact is they are sometimes right.
 But the bigger fact is that even if right in the specific, in general, it is better to have a strict retention policy for the good of the organization.